wp-plugins/iire-social-icons/readme.txt

 A. If you are using a Wordpress theme that is designed to adapt to different devices, such as tablets and smart phones, set the "Responsive" width option to "Yes".
 The width of the Widget or Shortcode containers will adjust automatically.

 **Q. How do I add effects?**
-A .
-In the Widget/Shortcode Designer, select the desire effect in the Icon Styling section.
+A. In the Widget/Shortcode Designer, select the desire effect in the Icon Styling section.
 Jquery UI is not required for these effects.
 Effects are supported by most modern browsers.

+**Q. How do I remember my icon settings?**
+A. Before deactivating the plugin, go to the Widget Designer, General Settings and set the Remember Icons select box to Yes.

 == Screenshots ==